 - Never leave food or water out overnight, even for your pets.

-- Clean up after your pets daily - pet feces are a food source for rats and mice.
+- Clean up after your pets daily for rat prevention - pet feces are a food source for rats and mice.

 Seal Potential Entrances